6 Best Shibuya Crossing Photo Spots

 Shibuya Crossing Viewing and Photography Guide

 If you make a plan to travel in Tokyo, you will visit one of the most popular tourist towns, Shibuya.
 And, Shibuya Crossing, the must-visit spot in Shibuya, is one of the most popular and famous photo spots among foreign visitors.
 The crossing has appeared in several famous movies in past including Lost in Translation and The Fast and the Furious: Tokyo Drift.

 Shibuya Crossing offers amazing views of 3,000 people passing each other at the same time, and many tourists photograph them.
 Where can we capture the best view of Shibuya Crossing?

 Today, I’d like to introduce 6 best photo spots for Shibuya Crossing including popular places and less-known ones.

 1. Mag’s Park

-Mag’s Park, which just opened in 2018, is a new spot to view and photograph Shibuya Crossing from a high point.
+Mag’s Park, which just opened in 2018, is a new vantage point to photograph Shibuya Crossing from a high point.
 The photo spot is located on the roof terrace of the shopping complex building MAGNET by Shibuya 109.
-It costs only 300 yen admission fee to monopolize the amazing views of Shibuya Crossing.
+It needs an admission fee (check here for the price) to monopolize the amazing views of Shibuya Crossing.

 ▽Here are the building of MAGNET by Shibuya 109 and the guide to how to get to Mag’s Park since it is a little confusing to find its entrance. ▽